The location where Ted Bundy was born

 Image source: The Burlington Free Press

-The Victorian-style mansion was demolished in February of 1970 to make way for an office building.
+The Victorian-style mansion was demolished in February 1970 to make way for an office building.
 By that stage, the home had already moved to a new property on Glen Road.

 Birth certificate